-3.4.
-Transfer, Visiting, Non-matriculated Students and Transfer Credits
+3.4 Transfer, Visiting, Non-matriculated Students and Transfer Credits

-For the 2019 - 2020 Academic Year, EDA does not accept transfer, visiting, exchange or non-matriculated students in the PGD programme.
+For the 2020 - 2021 Academic Year, EDA does not accept transfer, visiting, exchange or non-matriculated students in the PGD programme.
 In addition, EDA does not accept transfer credits or equivalency courses from other universities.
 EDA also does not accept transfer credits from undergraduate programmes.

-3.5.
-Application Assessment
+3.5 Application Assessment

-The Registrar, assisted by Student Affairs, screens all applications for completeness and demonstration of minimum requirements.
+Student Affairs screens all applications for completeness and demonstration of minimum requirements.
 All eligible applications are forwarded together with the evaluation form to the Admissions Committee, which carries out the following assessment steps.

-- Academic Screening: Every application is reviewed by the Admissions Committee which evaluates the applications in accordance with the following:

-- Academic strength

-- o Career motivation
+- Academic Screening: Every application is reviewed by the Admissions Committee which evaluates the applications in accordance with the following: - o Academic strength - o Career motivation - Psychometric and Skills Evaluation: Applicants are evaluated using a standard psychometric exam that assesses the core competencies, characteristics and baseline skills as a diplomat. - Interviews: Applicants are evaluated through personal interviews with the Admissions Committee.

-- Language skills

-- Psychometric and Skills Evaluation:

-Applicants are evaluated using a standard psychometric exam that assesses the core competencies, characteristics, and baseline skills as a diplomat.

-- Interviews: Applicants are evaluated through personal interviews with the Admissions Committee.
 In exceptional cases, interviews may be conducted via phone or Internet.

-- Admission decision: the Admissions

-Committee makes the final decision, which is sent for endorsement to the EDA Director General's Office.
-Applicants will receive the official notification of admission or rejection from the Registrar.
+Admission decision: The Admissions Committee makes the final decision, which is sent for endorsement to the EDA Director General's Office.
+Applicants will receive the official notification of admission or rejection from Student Affairs.